zcemys1/comp0034-tutorials/activities/week6/6-2-structure.md

 ## Step 3: Modify the current app code to use the create_app() function

-Now that the app is created in the `create_ap()` function, you need to modify the file where you first created the app (e.g. `paralympics_app.py`) to use this.
+Now that the app is created in the `create_ap()` function, you need to modify the file where you first created the app ( e.g. `paralympics_app.py`) to use this.

-A commonly used approach is to define the routes and assign them to a Blueprints.
+A commonly used approach is to define the routes and assign them to a Blueprint.
 [Blueprints](https://flask.palletsprojects.com/en/stable/blueprints/) are a concept or pattern in Flask to assist in structuring code to make it potentially easier to modularise large applications.

 You define a Blueprint and assign routes to it.
 You then register the Blueprint on the Flask app after it is initialised, i.e. in the `create_app()` function.

 An alternative to using a Blueprint is to use Flask's `current_app` object to access the configured app.
-For examples, using `import current_app as app` accesses the current app and names it `app` so that you don't have to change the routes which already refer to `@app.`.
+For example, using `import current_app as app` accesses the current app and names it `app` so that you don't have to change the routes which already refer to `@app`.

-This approach uses the Blueprint pattern.
-Change the contents of `routes.py` in the following ways:
+To apply the Blueprint approach in the paralympics app, change the contents of `routes.py` (or whatever file name you used for the routes code) in the following ways:

 1. Add the import `from flask import Blueprint`
 2. Remove the import `from flask import Flask`